-- a) Students with disabilities have three pathways for earning the Alabama High School Diploma: General Education Pathway, Essentials/Life Skills Pathway, and Alternate Achievement Standards (AAS) Pathway. - b) Students with disabilities may choose between the General Education Pathway and Essentials/Life Skills Pathway. - c) Core content area courses for students with disabilities can be General Education courses, Essentials/Life Skills courses, or a combination of both. - d) Movement between the General Education Pathway and the Essentials/Life Skills Pathway is allowed. - e) Students with significant cognitive disabilities who meet the criteria for the Alabama f) Only students whose coursework was fully aligned to the state's core academic content standards will count as graduates.
+- a) Students with disabilities have three pathways for earning the Alabama High School Diploma: General Education Pathway, Essentials/Life Skills Pathway, and Alternate Achievement Standards (AAS) Pathway. - b) Students with disabilities may choose between the General Education Pathway and Essentials/Life Skills Pathway. - c) Core content area courses for students with disabilities can be General Education courses, Essentials/Life Skills courses, or a combination of both. - d) Movement between the General Education Pathway and the Essentials/Life Skills Pathway is allowed.

+- e) Students with significant cognitive disabilities who meet the criteria for the Alabama Alternate Assessment are eligible for the AAS Pathway. - f) Only students whose coursework was fully aligned to the state's core academic content standards will count as graduates.